HareChaser/GameSaveLinkManager/README.md

 # Game Save Link Manager

-A Windows desktop utility (WinForms) that keeps your PC and handhelds (e.g., Steam Deck) in sync by **linking local game save folders to a cloud folder (OneDrive or any cloud drive)** using Windows **directory junctions**.
-Ideal for visual novels and non-Steam titles that don’t support Steam Cloud.
+A Windows utility that syncs game save folders with OneDrive (or any cloud drive) using junctions folders.

 ![app_ss](https://github.com/user-attachments/assets/a9fa3803-67a1-4fe5-9a54-5d7b0cd35e3e)